ddigiorg/simple-cortex/README.md

 # Simple Cortex (SC)

-- **Simple**: Algorithms do not require sophisticated understanding of mathematics
-- **Neocortical**: Architecture inspired by intelligence principles of the mammalian neocortex
+Simple Cortex (SC) is an unsupervised on-line learning machine intelligence architecture based on intelligence principles of the mammalian neocortex and a simple theory of neurons.
+SC is:
-- **Unsupervised**: Algorithms acquire knowledge by observation (no labeled data necessary)
-- **On-line**: Algorithms observe and learn data continuously

 - **General**: Algorithms can process any form of stimulation (spatio-temporal sensory-motor)
-- **Dynamic Memory**: Stored knowledge adapts based on new knowledge
+- **Dynamic**: Stored knowledge/memories adapt based on new knowledge and observations
 - **Predictive**: Algorithms are able to predict multiple future states based on learned experience
 - **Fast**: Algorithms are parallelized in OpenCL for GPU processing (10 billion synapses/sec)